Melania Trump Turns On Donald, Feels ‘Disgusted’ After Seeing Child Detention Center, ‘Hollywood Life’ Reports

 The report went on to say that Melania Trump was distraught over what she saw in two “tender age” shelters, which cater to babies and toddlers.

-“The more Melania learns about the immigration crisis and the more children she meets, the more her heart breaks,” they told us.
+“The more Melania learns about the immigration crisis and the more children she meets, the more her heart breaks,” the source told the gossip outlet.
 “And she’s become more disgusted at Donald and the policies he’s been pushing.”

 While the images have driven a wedge between Donald and Melania Trump, they have also strengthened Melania’s resolve to fight her husband’s policy, the report claimed.